What Royalty Free Music or Copyright Free Music Really Means

 It's common knowledge among content creators that royalty free music is the way to go when you want to be legal — but did you know that royalty free and copyright free music doesn't actually exist?

-As Chris from our team here at Soundstripe explains in this video, the copyright free or royalty free music definition simply means that no one owns the copyright to said music and no royalties must be paid.
+As Chris from our team explains in this video, the copyright free or royalty free music definition simply means that no one owns the copyright to said music and no royalties must be paid.

 The vast majority of music you're going to find is, in fact, copyrighted — including royalty free music.
 And royalties are still being paid, even on music considered royalty free.
-Weird, right?

 So here's the thing.
 When you work with a royalty free music site, you're essentially purchasing the license to whatever track it is you want.

 This essentially means that nothing is actually royalty free, at least not in the grand scheme of things.
-It simply means you personally won't have to pay royalties, but the company you use does.
+It simply means you personally won't have to pay royalties, because the company you use does.